 Select Page

-stereotypesI belong to a business club—a great place for meetings, one-on-one discussions and the occasional introspective time (fueled by their extraordinary chocolate chip cookies).
+gender stereotypesI belong to a professional business club—a great place for meetings, one-on-one discussions and the occasional introspective time (fueled by their extraordinary chocolate chip cookies).

 On that rainy afternoon, there were only two of us in the member’s library—a white-haired gentleman and me.
-The gentleman had been on phone call after phone call.
+The gentleman had spent his time on loud phone call after loud phone call.

 I was aware of his voice despite being in my “happy place,” what I call being in a reflective frame of mind, blissfully alone with my thoughts, and mostly immune to what’s going on around me.

-I become aware of a very loud voice.
+I became aware of a very loud voice.
 One that’s shouting.
 Shouting at me.

 “Young lady, young lady, I need you over here right now,” says the white-haired gentleman.
 He’s vigorously motioning for me to come his way as he continues his phone call.